The cybersecurity principles

 The detect principles are:

-- DETECT-1: Event logs are collected and analysed in a timely manner to detect cybersecurity events.
+- DET-01: Security-relevant event logs are centrally collected and stored securely, then analysed in a timely manner to detect cybersecurity events.

-- DETECT-2: Cybersecurity events are analysed in a timely manner to identify cybersecurity incidents.
+- DET-03: Cybersecurity events are analysed in a timely manner to identify cybersecurity incidents.

 Respond principles